AKASH4682/AKASH4682/README.md

 * Add Customer segment as Slicer and add some informative KPI
 * Add Card chart, Area chart, Donut chart, Matrix chart, Bar chart, Map etc

-# Power BI Dashboard
-This is an interactive Power BI Dashboard , you can interact with this dashboard from https://www.novypro.com/project/ecommerce-sales-dashboard-power-bi-1

 # Summary